 How It Compares to Similar Cards

 Chase Ink Business Preferred is an average business credit card overall.
-While its signup bonus is top-notch, even other Chase credit cards have better every-day rewards rates or cash back on purchases; the Ink Business Unlimited, for instance, offers 1.5% cash back on all purchases with no limit.
+While its signup bonus is top-notch, even other Chase credit cards have better every-day rewards rates or cash back on purchases.

 Bottom Line: Is the Chase Ink Business Preferred Card Right for Your Business?